 The central bronze doors are the original ones from the Roman Curia, which is located in the Imperial Forums.

-In front of the basilica is the Holy Stairs, which Jesus Christ climbed for judgement on Good Friday.
+In front of the basilica, with the audioguide (audioguides) you can find the Holy Stairs, which Jesus Christ climbed for judgement on Good Friday.
 These were taken from the palace of Pontius Pilate in the year 326.

 THE PALATINE HILL